25 Things To Do in Denver with Kids, Other than Hiking

 8. Get inspired and learn about the environment at the Denver Museum of Nature and Science.
 The museum is open every day and even features a planetarium that rotates shows throughout the year.

 9. Eat Denver's oldest steakhouse, Buckhorn Exchange, where even the kid's menu offers a taste of adventure, including elk and buffalo.
-The old-west setting is family friendly, but the prices are a little high, which makes this a good pick for your trip's "fancy dinner night," as we say in my family.
+The old-west setting is family-friendly, but the prices are a little high, which makes this a good pick for your trip's "fancy dinner night," as we say in my family.

 10. See what the fuss is about at Casa Bonita, and yes, I'm talking about that Casa Bonita.
 There's really not one way to describe this establishment.
 It's part restaurant and part theme park where you'll find cliff divers, arcade games, stage shows, and live musicians.

 11. Check out Denver's foodie scene.
-Burrito-loving families will be happy to know the original Chipotle is still in business near the University of Denver, and sub enthusiasts can grab a hoagie from the first Quiznos in the Capital Hill neighborhood.
+Burrito-loving families will be happy to know the original Chipotle is still in business near the University of Denver, and sub enthusiasts can grab a hoagie from the first Quiznos in the Capitol Hill neighborhood.
 And there are many other local spots to choose from that focus on fresh, farm to table offerings.

 12. Grab a sweet treat at the (very) popular Little Man Ice Cream, which has traditional and out-of-the-box homemade ice cream, like the Fluffernutter and Vegan Chocolate Salted Oreo.
 Little Man Ice Cream is perfect for families because it's all outdoor seating and there is a park across the street, but parking can be extremely tight and difficult to find, especially on weekend nights.